 The Crossrail Art Foundation is registered as a charity in England and Wales (1159310) and is a company limited by guarantee (company number 09200269), with its registered office at 50 Broadway, London SW1H 0BL.

 Is the Crossrail Art Programme part of Art on the Underground?

 The delivery of the Crossrail Art Programme is not part of Art on the Underground.
-The Crossrail Art Programme is the Crossrail Art Foundation’s public art programme featuring nine artists and ten artworks which are being delivered as part of the design and build of seven new Elizabeth line stations.
-Following the launch of the Elizabeth line, the Crossrail Art Programme will have completed its remit.
-As part of the handover of the Crossrail project to TfL, several of the artworks will then form part of TfL’s estate.
+The Crossrail Art Programme is the Crossrail Art Foundation’s public art programme featuring nine artists and ten artworks which have been delivered as part of the design and build of seven new Elizabeth line stations.
+Following the launch of the Elizabeth line, the Crossrail Art Programme completed its remit.
+As part of the handover of the Crossrail project to TfL, several of the artworks now form part of TfL’s estate.

 Art on the Underground is Transport for London’s longstanding art commissioning programme.
 Art on the Underground invites artists to create artworks for London’s underground, producing critically acclaimed projects that are accessible to all, changing the way people experience their city.
 Incorporating a range of artistic media from installation, sculpture, digital and performance, to prints and custom Tube map covers, the programme produces projects that are experienced by millions of people each day, and which draw together the city’s diverse communities.